jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Create and manipulate a DataFrame/task.md

 ```

 ### Selection by callable
-Now comes the fun part and the brain-bending part: passing in a function for the indexing.
-These come in very hand when you are chaining operations and the index has different values.
+Now comes the fun and brain-bending part: passing in a function for indexing.
+That may come in very handy when you are chaining operations and the index has different values.
 It is very common with grouping operations, which we will see later in the course.

-Here is an example showing passing in a function that filters rows where the values in the `Age` column are greater than 30:
+Here is an example of passing in a function that filters the rows where the values in the `Age` column are greater than 30:

 ```python
 def age_filter(dataframe):